Corev-CLI

 UploadResponse

-indicating success or error. - If a duplicate or lower version of a configuration is not allowed by policy, this method SHOULD reject with a
+indicating success or error. - If policy doesn’t allow a duplicate or earlier version of a configuration, this method SHOULD reject with a

 409 Conflict